code-distortion/insight/README.md

 $testObject = new Insight(MyClass::class);
 ```

-***Note***: When instantiating Insight with a class like this (instead of an object) you will only be able to access it's *static* methods and properties.
+> ***Note***: When instantiating Insight with a class like this (instead of an object) you will only be able to access it's *static* methods and properties.

-***Note***: To test other functionality of an abstract class you will need to have a concrete class that extends the abstract class, and use that instead.
+> ***Note***: To test other functionality of an abstract class you will need to have a concrete class that extends the abstract class, and use that instead.

 ### Static methods and properties

-An Insight object needs to exist for it to know which object or class to give insight into.

-eg. it won't be able to work out which class you're referring to when Insight::privateProp or Insight::privateMethod() is used.

-(PHP doesn't have *__getStatic()* or *__setStatic()* magic methods either which would help facilitate accessing protected properties).
+PHP doesn't have *__getStatic()* or *__setStatic()* magic methods either which would help facilitate accessing protected properties.

-Instead, Insight lets you access static methods and properties in the same way as regular methods and properties:
+Instead, Insight lets you access static methods and properties in the same way as regular methods and properties.
+Just add `StaticProp` or `StaticMethod` after the property or method name respectively:

 ``` php
 // calling them from an Insight object